DevExpress-Examples/wpf-dock-layout-manager-insert-prism-regions-into-dock-layout-manager-panels/Readme.md

 # WPF Dock Layout Manager - Insert PRISM Regions into DockLayoutManager Panels

-This example defines a region at the [LayoutPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutPanel) level and insert a view from another assembly into it.
+This example defines a region at the [LayoutPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutPanel) level and inserts a view from another assembly into this region.
 To create an instance of the PRISM adapter for a [LayoutPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.LayoutPanel), use the AdapterFactory.Make method:

 ```cs
 mappings.RegisterMapping(typeof(LayoutPanel), AdapterFactory.Make<RegionAdapterBase<LayoutPanel>>(factory));